-British airline Flybe collapses, stranding travellers
+UK airline Flybe collapses as virus hits weakened company

-LONDON (AP) — The struggling British airline Flybe has collapsed, leaving passengers stranded and told to find their own way home.
+LONDON (AP) — The struggling British airline Flybe collapsed Thursday amid drops in demand caused by the new coronavirus, leaving passengers stranded and threatening the viability of regional airports across the country.

-UK Civil Aviation Authority said in a statement Thursday that financially troubled Flybe had entered administration.
-It said, “All Flybe flights are cancelled.
-Please do not go to the airport as your Flybe flight will not be operating.”

-“Flybe customers are urged to make their own alternative travel arrangements via other airlines, rail or coach operators,” it said.
+Flybe’s fall highlights the damage that the virus outbreak has had on the airline industry, which has cut back on flights around the world as people avoid flying out of precaution.

+The British regional airline narrowly avoided bankruptcy in January but had continued to lose money.
+Unions and opposition politicians attacked both the airline’s owners and Prime Minister Boris Johnson’s government for failing to act to save it.

+The International Air Transport Association said January saw the slowest monthly year-over-year growth since April 2010 – and that was before the main impact of the virus outbreak.
+United Airlines said it will freeze hiring and ask employees to volunteer for unpaid leave as it struggles with weak demand.
+Finnair is enforcing temporary layoffs for some 6,000 staff.

+The disruption is having the biggest effect on companies that were perceived as already weak financially.
+Norwegian Air Shuttle, which has struggled to maintain the costs of operating a low-budget business model on long-haul transatlantic flights, has seen its shares slide 55% since the start of the virus outbreak, including a 12% drop Thursday.

 Flybe’s network included more than half of British domestic flights outside of London.

-The carrier’s collapse came after the British government tried to save it, while fending off allegations from competitors that it had provided state aid to Flybe.

-Flybe has a major presence at airports such as Aberdeen, Belfast City, Manchester and Southampton, and flies some 9 million passengers a year to 170 destinations across the continent.
-Its links to some difficult-to-reach spots in the UK were a strong selling point for the government.
+Europe’s largest regional carrier, Flybe had a major presence at airports such as Aberdeen, Belfast City, Manchester and Southampton, and flew some 9 million passengers a year.

+Its links to some difficult-to-reach spots in the U.K. were a strong selling point for the government.
+But the government’s efforts were dogged by allegations from competitors that it had provided state aid to Flybe.

-“This is a sad day for UK aviation and we know that Flybe’s decision to stop trading will be very distressing for all of its employees and customers,” the chief executive of the UK Civil Aviation Authority, Richard Moriarty, said.
+“This is a sad day for U.K. aviation and we know that Flybe’s decision to stop trading will be very distressing for all of its employees and customers,” said the chief executive of the U.K. Civil Aviation Authority, Richard Moriarty.

 A consortium of Virgin Atlantic, Stobart Group and Cyrus Capital bought Flybe in February 2019.
 Known as Connect Airways, it paid just 2.2 million pounds for Flybe’s assets but pledged to inject cash into the airline to turn it around.